 Your case manager will help you manage your benefits.
 He or she may also find programs, services and support systems that can help.
-To find out if you are eligible for the program, call (800) 922-8778.
+To find out if you are eligible for the program, call (800) 922-8778 and choose option 1.